Care Home Negligence Claims Solicitors

 Can I raise a medical negligence claim for someone else?

-The Medical Negligence Experts regularly work with family or close friends of victims of medical negligence who are unable to bring about the claim themselves.
-Compensation is paid to the victim, or into a trust if they cannot manage their legal affairs and finances.
+The Medical Negligence Experts regularly work with family or close friends of victims of medical negligence unable to bring the claim themselves.
+Compensation goes to the victim, or into a trust if they cannot manage their legal affairs and finances.

 How much money will care home negligence compensation will I receive?